-The third objective of the Education area of our mission is to offer the Aging and Health Minor.
+The third objective of the Education area of our mission is to provide information from the College of Arts and Sciences (CAS) about how to apply for their Aging and Health Minor.

 Aging and Health Minor